coder7475/github-actions/README.md

 - Alternatively, you can host your own runners for custom operating systems or specific hardware needs.

-## Recommendation when using GitHub Actions
+## Recommendations when using GitHub Actions

 - Review the action's `action.yml` file for inputs, outputs, and to make sure the code does what it says it does.